AlejandroGorgues/AstroCabTools/README.md

 + mrs_spec_chan.py - Visualization of relationship emitted wavelength and density flux associate (BETA version).
 + mrs_det_plot.py - Manipulation of astronomic images based of frame and integration values (BETA version).
 + fit_line.py - Representation of multiple gauss fitted models based on an spectrum.
++ cube_ans.py - Representation and analyisis of miri cubes
 + all_tools - Interface that allows to load each tool without using command line.

 ### Packages used